Paradise Alley Players Bylaws

 ARTICLE 5: DEFINITIONS and DUTIES OF THE BOARD

-The Board shall consist of the following officers elected by The Board: President, Vice-President, Secretary, and Treasurer (collectively referred to as the Executive Board) and 5 (five) additional Members.
-The Board shall elect its officers at their first meeting of the new term.
+The Board shall consist of the nine members, including four officers elected by the board: President, Vice-President, Secretary, and Treasurer (collectively referred to as the Executive Board).
+The Board shall elect its officers at the May meeting; newly elected officers take office at the June meeting.
 The Board is responsible for the conducting of all PAP business and approving all budgets.
 A quorum of 5 (five) Board members, including at least one member of the Executive Board, is necessary for voting purposes.
-At the discretion of the Executive Board, Board members may be replaced with an appointment of a Voting Member by a vote of the Executive Board (see Article 13).
+At the discretion of the Executive Board, Board members may be replaced with an appointment of a Voting Member by a vote of the Executive Board (see Article 13)

 A majority vote of The Board is required to approve all productions.
 The process is as follows: